assemble/assemble-less/README.md

 # assemble-styles

-> Compile your styles using JSON and LESS.
+> Compile your styles using JSON, underscore templates and LESS.

 `assemble-styles` is a gruntplugin for compiling LESS to CSS, but with a twist that you won't find in other similar plugins.
-This plugin makes it much easier to maintain libraries of LESS components and themes, by leveraging external JSON configuration files, underscore templates, and options for "inlining" globaly-required LESS files, such as `variables.less` and `mixins.less` so that they do not need to be referenced with `@import` statements in any individual files.
+This plugin makes it much easier to maintain libraries of LESS components and themes, by leveraging JSON and underscore templates to enable you to define LESS "packages" or "bundles" using external configuration files.

+See the [example configuration file](), `bootstrap.json`.

 The plugin is **quite simple to use**, and it demonstrates good conventions for managing your LESS components.
 But the best part is that you can easily switch back and forth between compiling your LESS components _individually_, or concatentating all of your LESS files into a _singe file_.  and the best part is that your code will be more maintainable.